House of Tudor: Last hopes for a Tudor heir

 While Elizabeth declined physically with age, her running of the country continued to benefit her people.
 In response to famine across England due to bad harvests in the 1590s, Elizabeth introduced the poor law, allowing peasants who were too ill to work a certain amount of money from the state.
 All the money Elizabeth had borrowed from Parliament in 12 of the 13 parliamentary sessions was paid back; by the time of her death, Elizabeth not only had no debts, but was in credit.
 Elizabeth died childless at Richmond Palace on 24 March 1603.
 She left behind a legacy and monarchy worth noting.
 She had pursued her goals of being well endowed with every aspect of ruling her kingdom, and of knowing everything necessary to be an effective monarch.
 She took part in law, economics, politics and governmental issues both domestic and abroad.
 Realms that had once been strictly forbidden to the female gender had now been ruled by one.

 Elizabeth never named a successor.
-However, her chief minister Sir Robert Cecil had corresponded with the Protestant King James VI of Scotland, great-grandson of Margaret Tudor, and James's succession to the English throne was unopposed.
+However, her chief minister William Cecil had corresponded with the Protestant King James VI of Scotland, great-grandson of Margaret Tudor, and James's succession to the English throne was unopposed.
 There has been discussion over the selected heir.
 It has been argued that Elizabeth would have selected James because she felt guilty about what happened to his mother, her cousin.
 Whether this is true is unknown for certain, for Elizabeth did her best to never show emotion nor give in to claims.
 Elizabeth was strong and hard-headed and kept her primary goal in sight: providing the best for her people and proving those wrong who doubted her while maintaining a straight composure.

 The House of Tudor survives through the female line, first with the House of Stuart, which occupied the English throne for most of the following century, and then the House of Hanover, via James' granddaughter Sophia.
 King Charles III, a member of the House of Windsor, is a direct descendant of Henry VII.